Procurement vs. Supply Chain Management

 Procurement processes are part of company strategy, because without the ability to purchase certain goods and services, operations may not be able to continue.
 If operations halt, even for a short period of time, profits could suffer considerably.

 Procurement focuses on finding the right suppliers for the goods and services you need to manufacture your own products or deliver your own services.
-It means finding quality raw materials at an affordable price so you can continue to make a profit and keep your end customers happy.
+It means maintaining standards of quality for your raw materials at an affordable price so you can continue to make a profit and keep your end customers happy.
 It means knowing how you’re going to get those raw materials where they need to go, how you’re going to store extra inventory to keep operations running, and so on.

 What is Supply Chain Management (SCM)?

 SCM, according to Tech Target, “is the broad range of activities required to plan, control, and execute a product’s flow, from acquiring raw materials and production through distribution to the final customer, in the most streamlined and cost-effective way possible.”